 Container Size Guide by Crop Type

-Use this as your reference before purchasing any containers:
+Use this before buying containers:

 Shallow-rooted crops (6 to 8 inches deep): Lettuce, spinach, arugula, chives, green onions, basil, parsley, mint, and radishes.
 Any pot, window box, or tray with 6 to 8 inches of soil depth will work.
 A standard window box handles all of these well.